 Many types of insulation – fiberglass, cellulose and foam board – absorb heat.
 They stop heat flow known as conduction.
 Radiant barrier, on the other hand, reflects heat from the sun and is installed in attics to keep homes cool and comfortable (and much more energy-efficient).
 As its name suggests, radiant barrier insulation stops radiant heat transfer.

-Whether you want to learn more about what insulation is or how insulation works – or if you need an insulation company – contact MIG today!
+Whether you want to learn more about what insulation is or how insulation works – or if you need a local insulation company – contact MIG today!